iamGpower/alx-system_engineering-devops/0x01-shell_permissions/README.md

 * This script changes the owner and the group owner of _hello to vincent and staff respectively.
 * The file _hello is in the working directory
 * The file _hello is a symbolic link
+# 102-if_only
+* This script changes the owner of the file hello to betty only if it is owned by the user guillaume.